martinring/thesis/src/6-Advanced.md

 As a remedy for these shortcomings, we propose a novel approach called *just-in-time verification*, which dynamically triggers *time-bounded verifications* during run-time of the system.
-Time bounded verification is a method of checking the correctness of real-time systems over time intervals of fixed, bounded length.
+Time-bounded verification is a method of checking the correctness of real-time systems over time intervals of fixed, bounded length.
 It is useful for verifying properties that are relevant only for a certain duration, such as deadlines, timeouts, or response times.
-However, in our use-case time bounded verification can also be a means to avoid some of the undecidability and complexity issues of unbounded verification [@TimeBoundedVerification].
-Time bounded verification can be applied to various logics and models of real time, such as timed automata, metric temporal logic, event-clock automata, and perturbed timed automata.
+However, in our use-case time-bounded verification can also be a means to avoid some of the undecidability and complexity issues of unbounded verification [@TimeBoundedVerification].
+Time-bounded verification can be applied to various logics and models of real time, such as timed automata, metric temporal logic, event-clock automata, and perturbed timed automata.
 It can also be combined with other techniques, such as partial-order reduction, preemption locks, and